 The ATC Contracts Team stores and provides electronic copies of Professional Land Surveys.

-If you need an old PLS, email PRP.TaskAssignment@floridadep.gov to request a copy.
-The subject of the email should be: PLS Request for Facility ID XXXXXXXXX.
-PRP will reply to the email and attach an electronic copy if available or indicate that no PLS was located.
+To request an electronic version of a Professional Land Survey you can email PRP.Contracts@floridadep.gov to request to research our archive for a copy.
+The subject of the email should be PLS Request for Facility ID XXXXXXXXX.
+Contracts Team will reply to the email and attach an electronic copy if available or with notification that no PLS was located.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.